 How do I join?

 You can begin by contacting existing forest management group schemes.
+We always recommend that you contact more than one, as their costs and services may differ.

 Can I run a group scheme?